 The body is a temple.
 Many age-old cultures around the globe agree.
 This principle includes nutrition, as well as a large range of Ayurvedic cosmetic products.

-Bringing nature and body in harmony, is one of Ayurveda's general goals.
+Bringing nature and body in harmony is one of Ayurveda's general goals.
 Both areas should harmoniously relate to one another because they do not exist separately.

 Therefore, the same principles apply to cosmetics and nutrition in Ayurveda.
 The principles that apply for internal application should apply for external applications too.
 Therefore, Ayurvedic cosmetics forego synthetic preservatives.

-To ensure the durability of the products, only materials that are used for food preservation are also used used for cosmetics.
+To ensure the durability of the products, only materials that are used for food preservation are also used for cosmetics.
 These substances include, for example, alcohol or essential oils.

-Proper skincare and maintenance become more important as one observes the function of the skin.
+Proper skin care and maintenance become more important as one observes the function of the skin.
 The skin is the largest sensory organ of the human body and is not only responsible for the thermal regulation of the body.
-It also acts as the natural protection barrier against bacteria and viruses.
+It also acts as the natural protective barrier against bacteria and viruses.
 The skin is always exposed to external environmental influences such as exhaust fumes and the effects of the sun.
 As such, thorough care is extremely important.
 In Ayurveda, special care products are available according to each constitutional type.

 Facial masks nourish the skin and externally provide the skin with important minerals, vitamins and nutrients that are lost over time.
 It promotes the formation of skin cells and regeneration of the skin.